ndiego/wordpress-university-workshop/steps/step-9/readme.md

 1. Create a design in the Post Editor composed of any number of blocks.
 2. Wrap the blocks in a container block (Group, Columns, etc.).
 This is not required, but it makes it easier to manage the pattern.
 3. On the container block, select the ︙ icon in the toolbar and select "Create Pattern".
-4. Give the pattern a name, but **do not** toggle "Keep all pattern instances in sync", we will do that next.
+4. Give the pattern a name, but **do not** toggle "Keep all pattern instances in sync".
+We will do that next.
 5. Click "Save".
 6. View the newly saved pattern in the Inserter under the Patterns tab.
 7. Insert the pattern into the Post Editor.